e-landeros/e-landeros/README.md

 ### 👋 Hey there!
-I'm Fabian, a Data Scientist & Python Enthusiast
+I'm Fabian, a Data Scientist, AI Engineer & Python Enthusiast

 Join me on my data-driven adventure as I leverage the power of data to make smarter decisions and contribute to the ever-evolving field of data